Chaos-generating periodic orbits of topological defects in confined active nematics: Results

-The boundary condition producing $q=4/2$ results in a periodic active steady state of four $+1/2$ defects, which to our knowledge has not previously been studied in an active nematic.
-Defect trajectories and projection worldlines are shown in the bottom row of Fig.~\ref{fig:3}a, b and in Supplementary Video 3.
+Turning now to the steady-winding circle boundary condition with $q=4/2$, we obtain a distinct periodic active steady state of four $+1/2$ defects, which to our knowledge has not previously been studied in an active nematic.
+Defect trajectories and projection braid diagrams are shown in the bottom row of Fig.~\ref{fig:3}b, c and in Movie S3.
 The braidword for this motion is $\{\sigma_1 \sigma_3 \sigma_2 \sigma_1^{-1} \sigma_3^{-1} \sigma_2^{-1}\}$.
-Because the associated topological entropy is $h=2\log(\phi_1)$, where $\phi_1 = 1 + \sqrt 2$ is the silver ratio, this braid is known as the ``silver braid" \cite{thiffeault_measuring_2005}.
-Unlike the $q=3/2$ case, here the $+1/2$ do not all follow the same trajectory; instead, there are two intersecting, mirror-image trajectories, each containing two of the four defects.
-This braid is topologically equivalent to the ``Ceilidh dance"~\cite{shendruk_dancing_2017} with four $+1/2$ defects, with the distinction that the topology of our system is a disk, not an annulus, and therefore lacks the pinned negative defects seen in annular confinement.
-Since all four defects are co-linear twice throughout the trajectory of this braid, we normalize the topological entropy by two swaps.
+Interestingly, the braidword $\{\sigma_1\sigma_3 \sigma_2\}$, which is repeated alternately CW and CCW by the four defects, is conjectured by Finn and Thiffeault \cite{finn_topological_2011} to be the braid of four stirring rods which maximizes topological entropy per swap, with strong numerical evidence in favor of this conjecture.
+Because the associated topological entropy per period is $h_T=2\log(\phi_1)$, where $\phi_1 = 1 + \sqrt 2$ is called the silver ratio, this braid is known as the ``silver braid'' \cite{thiffeault_measuring_2005}.

+Unlike the $q=3/2$ case, here the four $+1/2$ defects do not all follow the same trajectory; instead, there are two intersecting, mirror-image trajectories, each containing two of the four defects.

+Arbitrarily choosing to order the defects by horizontal (or vertical) position at the time of the snapshot in Fig.~\ref{fig:1}a bottom panel, the silver braid is simply described by two ``physical swaps'' repeating in alternation: a CW swap of defects 1 and 4 and a CCW swap of defects 2 and 3.
+Thus, in Fig.~\ref{fig:3}d bottom panel, we present the theoretical and measured topological entropy with the normalization of $h$ per physical swap operation, $h_{\mathrm{swap}} = h_T / N_{\mathrm{swaps}}$, where $N_{\mathrm{swaps}}=2$.